uni-due-syssec/bn-riscv/README.md

 pip install --user 'git+https://github.com/aquynh/capstone.git@next#subdirectory=bindings/python'
 ```

-The drop this into your plugins directory manually.
+Then drop this repository into your plugins directory manually.
+Note that you should use it from master if possible, releases are somewhat rare.